bongo227/Atomical/doc/doc_gen.md

 ```

 ###### Increment expression
-Increment statements dont start with a keyword, so we look for an identifier.
+Increment statements do not start with a keyword, so we look for an identifier.
 If their is not a proceeding increment or decrement token then we know the expression is a assignment or declaration node so we let the caller handle it.

 ```
 CASE IDENT: